The Real Power of Thanksgiving is Your Praise in His Presence

-Throughout the Old Testament, God’s people brought Him their “first fruits” as an act of worship, thanksgiving and love, to offer back to Him a symbol of the blessing He gave.
+In the Old Testament, God’s people brought Him their “first fruits” as an act of worship, thanksgiving and love, to offer back to Him a symbol of the blessing He has given Him.
 An offering of “First fruits” was instituted very early on after the Hebrews left Egypt and today, under the New Covenant through Jesus Christ, what was once a physical act with a spiritual expression has become a spiritual act with a physical expression.

 Psalm 5:3, “O Lord, in the morning You will hear my voice; in the morning I will direct my prayer to You, and I will watch expectantly.”

 Psalm 4:4, “Tremble in awe and do not sin.
 Commune with your own heart on your bed, and be still.”